cansilaci1/FoodRecipeApp/README.md

 # Food Recipe App

 This project is a recipe application developed using Kotlin.
 The app allows users to view and add various recipes.
--Kotlin
+- Kotlin
--Navigation Components
+- Navigation Components
--Retrofit
+- Retrofit
--Dagger - Hilt
+- Dagger - Hilt
--Lottie Animations
+- Lottie Animations
--ViewBinding
-etc.
+- ViewBinding

 ## Screenshots